 You might find the following frequently asked questions helpful.

-We are committed to making a genuine difference to the lives of people living in rural communities.
-Projects suitable for funding and published on our website have met the following criteria:
+We’re committed to making a genuine difference to the lives of people living in rural communities.
+Projects suitable for funding and published on our website will meet the following criteria:

-Please remember that the funding applied for must equate to 50% or more of the total project cost.
+Please remember that the funding you apply for must equate to 50% or more of the total project cost.

-Parts of your application will be visible to the public and other parts will only be viewed by Calor and the judges.
-The online application form clearly indicates with a "(p)" the answers the public will see.
+Some parts of your application will be visible to the public and other parts will only be viewed by Calor and the judges.
+The online application form clearly indicates with a "(p)" the answers visible to the public.

-Once you’ve registered on the Calor Rural Community Fund website, all you need to do is click on the ‘Vote’ button on any project you want to support.
-You will have 10 votes you can use within the specified time frame.
+Once you have verified your Calor Rural Community Fund account, all you’ll need to do is login and click on the ‘Vote’ button on the project/s you want to support.
+You’ll have 10 votes to use.

 Calor can disqualify any votes they consider to be fraudulent or contrary to the terms and conditions.
 Proxy voting isn’t allowed and any proxy votes will be disqualified at Calor’s discretion.